-Each microplate must be considered separately when calculating and interpreting results of the assay, regardless of the number of plates concurrently processed.
+Each microplate should be considered separately when calculating and interpreting results of the assay, of the number of plates concurrently processed.
 The results are calculated by relating each sample's optical density (OD) value to the Cut-off value (C.O.) of the plate.
-If the Cut-off reading is based on Single filter plate reader, the results must be calculated by subtracting the Blank well OD value from the print report values of samples and controls.
-In case the reading is based on dual filter plate reader, do not subtract the Blank well OD from the print report values of samples and controls
+If the Cut-off reading is based on single filter plate reader, the results should be calculated by subtracting the Blank well OD value from the print report values of samples and controls.
+In case the reading is based on dual filter plate reader, do not subtract the Blank well OD from the print report values of samples and controls.

-1. Calculation of Cut-off value (C.O.) = NC x 2.1
+1. Calculation of Cut-off value (C.O.) = NC \times 2.1

-NC = the mean absorbance value of the three negative controls lower than 0.05, take it as 0.05.
+NC = the mean absorbance value for three negative controls.

-Important: If the mean OD value of the negative controls is
+Important: If the mean OD value of the negative control is lower than 0.05, take it as 0.05.